starkinfra/sdk-python/README.md

 ### Get a PixReversal

-After its creation, information on a pix reversal may be retrieved by its id.
-Its status indicates whether it has been paid.
+After its creation, information on a Pix reversal may be retrieved by its id.
+Its status indicates whether it has been successfully processed.

 ```python
 import starkinfra